Prey & Obey Tour #2: San Francisco

 The DNA Lounge vibrates as the opening act, Suicide Queen, puts on a stomping performance and the light of San Francisco fades in the windows behind the band.
 People trickle in and the space begins to clamor with excitement.
 Suicide Queen is gracious and enthusiastic, but soon gives way to Ghostfeeder, an interesting electronic blend that sounds like a mélange of the best elements of God Lives Underwater, Mindless Faith, and Battle Tapes.
 It’s a testament to talent when an artist sounds better live than in the studio, but Ghostfeeder, like Julien-K and PIG, pulls it off.
 The performance was a thrashing, energetic affair that had even the stoutest and most stoic goths determined not to dance moving their feet.
 The band moved deftly from track to track and kept energy high, providing an occasional interlude to speak of gratitude for everyone’s attention.
 Julien-K’s Ryan Shuck later that evening would surmise it best when he said, “Did anyone expect Ghostfeeder to be that good?
 It’s like… what?”

-Julien-K hit the stage and wasted no time getting people moving with a style reminiscent of The Sisters of Mercy and Depeche MOde delivered through Shuck’s larger-than-life stage performance.
+Julien-K hit the stage and wasted no time getting people moving with a style reminiscent of The Sisters of Mercy and Depeche Mode delivered through Shuck’s larger-than-life stage performance.
 Looking a bit like The Walking Dead’s Negan, the group skillfully moved through the track list.
 “Kick The Bass” got people moving, but tracks like “Flashpoint Riot” got the boots stomping.
-Meanwhile, Bidi Cobra swapped between guitar and tablet, hard at work putting on a stellar performance, while just a short while before was selling merchandise and chatting with fans.
+Meanwhile, Amir Derakh swapped between guitar and tablet, he and keyboardist/bassist Bidi Cobra hard at work putting on a stellar performance, while just a short while before was selling merchandise and chatting with fans.

 Galen Waling pulled double duty drumming for PIG and Julien-K, looking as excited to be there as anyone in the audience.
 Again, Shuck and the entire crew of Julien-K expressed heartfelt thanks for the support of everyone in attendance, even going so far as to compliment the DNA Lounge’s sound crew for “not sucking,” a few minor issues sorted out promptly to ensure that all the performers sounded fantastic.
 To end the set, Shuck reminiscences about performing at the venue as a member of Orgy quite some time ago, before delivering a stirring rendition of “Blue Monday,” the New Order cover that launched Orgy to regular rotation on MTV.